kouky/iOS-SpriteKit-Pong/README.md

 ```

-The _visit_ method in our _ContactVisitor_ implements the second part of the double dispatch by sending a message named after the second physics body in the contact to the newly constructed _ContactVisitor_ subclass which is named after the first body in the contact e.g. _visitBallNode_ _visitPaddleNode_ etc.
+The _visit_ method in our _ContactVisitor_ implements the second part of the double dispatch by sending a message named after the second physics body in the contact to the newly constructed _ContactVisitor_ subclass instance which is named after the first body in the contact e.g. _visitBallNode_ _visitPaddleNode_ etc.

 ```objective-c